SymfonyCasts/api-platform/sfcasts/ep3-custom-data/input-transformer.md

 ## Finishing the transform Logic

-All right.
-So let's finish our job here inside of our data transformer, which is just put all the data into CI's listing.
-So instead of returning, let's say she's listing = new cheese listing and I can pass the titles, the first argument.
-So I'll say input,->title, and then she's listing set description, input,->description, she's listing set price, and put->price.
-She is listing set owner input,->owner, which we know will be that user object.
-And then she is listing->set is published to input.->is published, and then we will return that she's listing from the bottom.
+Ok: let's finish our our data transformer.
+Instead of returning, say `$cheeseListing = new CheeseListing()` and we can pass the title as the first
+argument: `$input->title`.
+Then, some good, boring work:
+`$cheeseListing->setDescription($input->description)`,
+`$cheeseListing->setPrice($input->price)`,
+`$cheeseListing->setOwner($input->owner)` - which is a `User` object - and
+She is listing set owner input,->owner, which we `$cheeseListing->setIsPublished($input->ispublished)`.
+Return `$cheeseListing` at the bottom.

-Okay.
-Moment of truth.
-I'll close my extra tab over here, go back to my original documentation tab, hit execute, and it fails with argument one past two cheeses and set price must be of type and no given.
-So actually I'm missing my price field up here, which is causing there to be a type error.
+Okay: moment of truth.
+I'll close the extra tab, go back to the original documentation tab, hit Execute and... it fails?
+Argument 1 passed to `CheeseListing::setPrice()` must be of type int, null given.

-When I pass Noldus at price, we're actually going to talk about this later.
-When we talk about validation for now, let's present, pretend that we're always going to pass every field that we need.
-So I'll pass a price set to 2000, try it again.
-And of course I have the same thing with set is published really this I meant to default to false.
-So the better way to fix that is actually just to have a default value in the input.
-Now let's see if I remembered everything and got it.
-Two Oh one status code that was just created.
+The problem is that I forgot to pass a `price` field up in in the JSON, which causes the type error.
+We're going to talk more about this later when we chat about validation, bug for now, let's pass every field we need: `price` set to 2000.

+Try it again.
+And... bah!
+I get the same error for the `setIsPublished() `method.
+I really meant to default `isPublished` to false in `CheeseListingInput`.

+Ok, *one* more time.
+And... yes!
+A 201 status code.
+It worked!

-That is awesome.
-So it's a three step process.
-First API platform, DC realizes whatever JSON we send into our CI's listing input object.
-Second, we transform that cheese listing input, object image.
-We real cheese listing and our data transformer.
+So using a DTO input is a 3 step process.
+First, API Platform deserializes the JSON we send into a `CheeseListingInput` object.
+Second, *we* transform that `CheeseListingInput` into a `CheeseListing` in our data transformer.
+And then third, the normal doctrine data persister saves things.
+That's a really clean process!

-And then third, the norm doc, the normal doctrine data persister saves things like always.
-So this works great, but the put up, but if, look at the docs, this put up end point here that updates the cheese resource.
-This will actually not work yet.
-Why?
-Because we're always creating a new cheesing object, which would cause a new item to be inserted into the database.
-Just getting the update to work with DTO input.
-DTO is a little bit tricky.
-So let's handle that next.
+But... back at the docs... if you look at the put operation that updates cheeses... this will *not* work yet.
+Why not?
+Because our data transformer always creates *new* `CheeseListing` objects... which would cause an INSERT query if we tried it.

+Next: let's make this work.
+It's... a bit trickier than it may seem at first.